44 patents in this list

 Optimization system for designing lightweight 3D printed parts using modular building blocks with specific shapes.
 The system involves creating a digital model of the part using modular units with platonic geometric shapes like cubes, tetrahedrons, etc. The system analyzes the test data of printed parts to optimize the arrangement and selection of the modular units.
 It also analyzes stresses and removes units from regions where stresses are below a threshold.
 The system aims to create lightweight, optimized parts by leveraging the modular units and their shapes.

-3. Innovative Matrix Optical Lens Design for Cost-Efficient and High-Precision UV 3D Printing
+3. Matrix Optical Lens with Double-Sided Optics for UV Light Distribution in 3D Printers

 Shenzhen Anlun Optical Co., LTD, 2023